How Accurate Is The King James Bible?

 DID YOU KNOW?

-Because of the Changes in Meanings of many English Words since 1600s:
+Also, because of the Changes in Meanings of many English Words since 1600s:

 300 words found in the KJV no longer bear the same meaning—e.g., “Suffer little children…to come unto me” ( ).
 “Study to shew thyself approved unto God” ( ).
 Should we really embrace a Bible as the best translation when it uses language that not only is not clearly understood any more, but in fact has been at times perverted and twisted as the times have changed through the years!

-Most evangelicals—who embrace all the cardinal doctrines of the faith—prefer a different translation and textual basis than that found in the KJV.
+Most Evangelicals—who embrace all the cardinal doctrines of the faith—prefer a different translation and textual basis than that found in the KJV.

 In fact, even the editors of the New Scofield Reference Bible (which is based on the KJV) prefer a different text/translation!